-In some applications, active loads can leak current from a higher voltage and thereby cause VOUT to slowly rise and reach the OVP threshold, leading to a hard shutdown.
-The SC412A uses Smart Power Save to prevent this.
-When the feedback signal exceeds 8% above nominal (810mV), the IC exits power save operation (if already active) and DL drives high to turn on the low-side MOSFET, which draws current from VOUT via the inductor.
-When FB drops back to the 0.75V trip point, a normal TON switching cycle begins.
-This method cycles energy from VOUT back to VBAT and prevents a hard OVP shutdown, and also minimizes operating power by avoiding continuous conduction-mode operation.
+In some applications, active loads on VOUT can leak current from a higher voltage and thereby cause VOUT to slowly rise and reach the OVP threshold, causing a hard shutdown; the SC471/A uses Smart Power Save to prevent this.
+When FB exceeds 8% above nominal (810mV), the IC exits power save (if already active) and DL drives high to turn on the low-side MOSFET, which starts to draw current from VOUT via the inductor.
+When FB drops to the 0.75V trip point, a normal TON switching cycle begins.
+This cycles energy from VOUT back to VBAT and prevents a hard OVP shutdown, and also minimizes operating power by avoiding continuous conduction-mode operation.
+If a light load is present, the switching continues for 8 consecutive clock cycles and then the IC will re-enter power save to reduce operating power.